 The main changes compared to the previous edition are as follows:

+— voiding of Clause 5 related to the carriage of green metadata, which is now specified in ISO/IEC 23001-19:2025;

+addition of a new Clause 7 for the carriage of timed metadata for content-guided transcoding;

-— addition of carriage of special information in new Clause 6 and Annex A with support for encoded regions of interest;
+addition of a new Clause 8 specifying timed metadata for spatial relationships of immersive media;

-— ISO/IEC 14496-12 and ISO/IEC 23008-2 moved from Bibliography to Clause 2 and other minor editorial changes to align fully with ISO/IEC Directives Part 2.
+— other minor editorial changes to align fully with ISO/IEC Directives Part 2.

 A list of all parts in the ISO/IEC 23001 series can be found on the ISO website.